 The Sri Lankan garment industry is the largest export industry in Sri Lanka, with a major portion of the nation's export revenue coming through this industry.
-The curriculum of the textile engineering course has been tailored to gear the student to face the challenges of this industry with confidence and contribute towards moving our industry on the hi-tech, upmarket route.
-The industry caters to a worldwide market, and the resulting challenges due to the changes in the global scene, together with the need to integrate information technology, communication and management skills, make textile engineering one of the most challenging disciplines available.
+The curriculums of both textile engineering and fashion design and prodcut development courses have been tailored to gear the student to face the challenges of this industry with confidence and contribute towards moving our industry on the hi-tech, upmarket route.
+The industry caters to a worldwide market, and the resulting challenges due to the changes in the global scene, together with the need to integrate information technology, communication and management skills.